Author Archives: Sean T. McCulloch

 The description:

-Given an set of clauses where each clause in F contains all negated or non-negated variables, is there an assignment of the variables so that is satisfied?
+Given an set of clauses where each clause in F contains all negated or non-negated variables, is there an assignment of the variables so that

 Example: